 Bluefire Reader supports Adobe Digital Editions eBooks and allows you to download eBooks in both ePUB and PDF format directly to your mobile device.

 When you are using a PC on campus USC Library recommends reading the eBook online.

 This video shows how to read online, search, print, and close ebooks, and what to do if you can't access an ebook.

 Major eBook providers

-ProQuest Ebook CentralA multidisciplinary collection of eBooks covering subjects from all disciplines across science, business and health, as well as humanities and social sciences.
+ProQuest Ebook CentralA multidisciplinary collection of scholarly ebooks covering the sciences, business and health, education, humanities and social sciences.

-eBook Academic Collection (EBSCO)A large selection of multidisciplinary eBooks representing a broad range of academic subjects including arts, business, education, engineering, social science and technology.
+eBook Academic Collection (EBSCO)A large selection of full text, multidisciplinary eBooks representing a broad range of academic subjects including arts, business, education, engineering, social science and technology.